Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 The rivers branch off, creating lots of tributaries, and you’ll find plenty of small ponds around.
 Some rivers also join the Vistula or the Oder, providing them with fresh water for their onward journey.
 The regulation of rivers and streams in Poland has been very limited, and apart from a few dikes around the major cities, the rivers can be characterised as wild rivers.
 This results in a little flooding every now and then, often to the surprise of those who have persuaded the local mayor to grant them a building permit in the zones marked as flood-prone.
 On the other hand, there are far more frogs, storks and other wildlife than in places, where nature is more controlled.
 High tides usually occur when the winter snow melts around March, and again in June-July when it rains heavily in the mountains.

-The main roads of the past
+The main roads of the past – the rivers created Poland as a super power

 The natural river network is very well developed, and was used extensively in ancient times for transport, especially of agricultural products, which could be shipped from the harbour towns in the Baltic Sea.
 As a transport network, rivers have lost their importance, but they remain popular as recreational areas and the flowing water brings a breath of fresh air to cities.

-Holiday by a lake
+Holiday by a lake – go to Masuria!

 When Poles want to holiday by lakes, they often head to Masuria, east of Gdansk, where there’s a high probability that it will end up in a lake if you accidentally throw a stone with full force.
 It’s an idyllic area with lots of nature and forests, so if you’re looking for a place to contemplate life, this is it, with plenty of small guesthouses, good hotels and small houses for rent.